 QuickBooks Gmail Add-on

-With revenue of $4B+ and approximately 8,000 employees, Intuit provides innovative business and financial management solutions for small and medium-sized businesses.
+With revenue of $4B+ and approximately 9,000 employees, Intuit's QuickBooks provides innovative business and financial management solutions for small and medium-sized businesses.

-In 2017, I joined Intuit's QuickBooks payment team to design faster, easier, and better product experiences to drive revenue growth.
+In 2017, QuickBooks' payments team set out to acquire new customer leads to drive revenue growth.
 Out of the many channels to expose QuickBooks’ payment services to potential customers, one was to partner directly with Google's Gmail add-on team.

 This was the first project I received immediately after being onboarded; I worked fast for a solid turn around, and my effort earned me trust as a new member to our project team.